augment-eco/terms-and-conditions/README.md

 ## How to Edit

 1. Choose the file you want to edit (e.g. [escoot/fi-fi/augment-sopimusehdot-fi-fi.md](./escoot/fi-fi/augment-sopimusehdot-fi-fi.md)).
-2. Use a markdown editor of your choice, such as [StackEdit](https://stackedit.io/), to make changes.
+2. Use a markdown editor of your choice, such as [Dillinger](https://dillinger.io) or [StackEdit](https://stackedit.io), to make changes.
 3. Submit your updated file to the repository.

 ## Generating PDF Documents